 - Try this easy side dish: Bombay Potatoes (vegan, 20 minutes)

 Did you make this vegan garbanzo bean curry recipe?
 Please let me know how it turned out for you!

 Leave a comment and star rating below and share a picture with the hashtag #veggiedesserts.
 I love seeing your recreations of my vegetarian and vegan recipes.

-- 1 tbsp vegetable oil (or coconut oil)
+- 1 tablespoon vegetable oil (or coconut oil)

 - 1 onion diced